- Phone: (713) 743-3096

 - Office: 562 Agnes Arnold Hall

-Dr. Cong is a scholar of late imperial and 20th century China, focusing on women's history, intellectual history, history of modern education in China.
+Dr. Cong is a scholar of late imperial and 20th century China, focusing on women's history, intellectual history, and the history of modern education in China.
 She received her Ph.D. from UCLA in 2001 and joined the University of Houston community in the same year.

 Dr. Cong teaches survey courses on the histories of China, from early civilization up to the present, and Japan since 1600.
 She also teaches upper division courses on "Women in Late Imperial and Twentieth Century China"; "East Asian Women in Historical and Cross-Cultural Perspectives"; "Perceptions of China in the West"; "Confucianism and Chinese Modernity"; "Chinese Women in Twentieth-Century Revolutions and Reforms," as well as a graduate seminar, "Education and Society in Late Imperial and Twentieth-Century China" and “Revolution in Comparison: Mexico and China” (co-teaching).

 Dr. Cong's previous research focused on the special role of teachers' schools in the social and political transformation during the first four decades of twentieth-century China.
 Her book, Teachers' Schools and the Making of the Chinese Modern Nation-State, 1897-1937, was published by British Columbia University Press (2007).
 This book has received the Academic Excellence Award from the Chinese Historian in the US (CHUS) Association in 2008.